kobersky/kobersky/README.md

-<h1>Hi, I'm Kobi!</h1>
+<h1>Hi, I'm Kobi</h1>
-<b>I am an Android and Unity Developer.</b>
+<b>I am an Android Developer with a background in Unity.</b>
 </br></br>
-I received my B.Sc degree in Computer Science from Bar-Ilan University in 2014.
-Since then, I have accumulated approximately 9 years of experience in software development, working in the industry at startups and a large company, and also independently as a solo developer.
+With 10+ years in software development - I've worked across startups, a large-scale enterprise, and as an independent solo developer.
 </br>
 </br>
-I'm self-motivated, eager to learn, enjoy confronting technical challenges, and am accustomed to working both independently and as part of a development team.
+I'm comfortable working through technical challenges, digging into complex systems, and accustomed to both working alone and collaborating with others.
 ---

 <h1>Android Projects</h1>